remake/remake-docs/site-src/hosting.md

 **A deployment guide:** Remake does need any kind of advanced setup or dependencies.
 You can follow a simple guide [like this one](https://scotch.io/tutorials/deploying-a-node-app-to-digital-ocean) to deploy it.

-**Why host Remake yourself?** Remake's built-in deployment and hosting doesn't let you modify backend code.
-So, if you want to modify the backend, you need to host Remake yourself for now.
+**Why host Remake yourself?** Remake's built-in deployment and hosting doesn't support modifying backend code.
+So, if you modify the backend, you need to host Remake yourself.

 <div style="margin: 1.5rem 0; padding: .8rem 1rem; background-color: #fff9db; border: 1px solid #f59f00; border-radius: 3px;">The only requirement: Your server <b>must</b> have persistent storage</div>